Michelle Dee: Miss Universe 2023

-Dee represented the Philippines at Miss Universe 2023, held in El Salvador, where she was placed as a top 10 finalist.
-She was also awarded four special awards: Spirit of Carnival Award, Best in National Costume, Fan Vote Winner, and Voice for Change Gold Winner, making her the most awarded candidate in the pageants history.
+Dee represented the Philippines at Miss Universe 2023, held in El Salvador, where she finished as a top 10 finalist.
+She was also awarded four special awards: Spirit of Carnival Award, Best in National Costume, Fan Vote Winner, and Voice for Change Gold Winner, making her the most awarded candidate in the pageant’s history.

 Causes and philanthropy

 Dee has been an advocate for autism awareness and mental health education since she was sixteen years old.
 She has been working with the Center for Possibilities Incorporation, a foundation that helps and cares for children with special needs, and other organizations in spreading more information on autism, assisting those who have the developmental disability, especially younger people, and creating more awareness about autism and mental health.
 After winning Miss World Philippines 2019, Dee donated part of her prize money to individuals on the autism spectrum who are in need of therapy.